The Legal Implications of Partner Separation

 ‘Separation’ in family law is defined as the bringing to an end of a marriage or de facto relationship.
 There is no requirement to register a relationship separation under Australian law.
 However, separation is a fact which must be proven if it is disputed by one party in legal proceedings.

 In the case of a divorce, the date of separation is recorded on the application for divorce and is sworn or affirmed to be true and correct by the applicant.
 If you cannot prove you separated from your spouse at least 12 months before you file your application for divorce, the court will not grant the divorce.

 Therefore, it is a good idea to confirm the separation in writing, even if this is via text message or email that can be saved.
 Often divorce cases and cases for property settlement in de facto relationships can turn upon whether or not a party can prove that separation occurred on a particular date.

 What about de facto relationships?

 In the case of a de facto relationship, whether or not a property settlement is available can depend on whether the relationship lasted for two years or longer.
 If the de facto relationship was less than two years long the court may have no jurisdiction under the Family Law Act to provide a property settlement.
 There may be alternate remedies available or another basis other than the two year requirement to show that a de facto relationship existed.

 In addition, there is also a two year limitation period in which to commence the application, from the time of separation.
 In such cases, again, the date of separation in evidence can be significant.

 What about if you still live together?

-Separation can take place even though the parties live under the one roof and it can also be a gradual process.
-In these cases, the Court will need to examine a number of factors to determine when and if a separation has taken place.
+Separation can take place even if the parties still live in the same property.
+In these cases, the court will need to examine a number of factors to determine when and if a separation has taken place.
 Those factors can include whether the parties:

 - Slept in separate rooms or together after the alleged date of separation;